sidartagalas/studies/readme.md

 - This study shows how to predict fraud (highly unbalanced data) using SMOTE as a resampling strategy and Voting Classifier to calculate probabilities.
 I used LogisticRegression, RandomForestClassifier, DecisionTreeClassifier and GradientBoostingClassifier to feed the Voting Classifier.

 ## 03_NLP_TextClassification
-- This study presents one way to build a model to do text classification (I used the 20 newsgroups dataset).
+1. (01_TextClassification4Categories_NLP_ML) This study presents one way to build a model to do text classification (I used the 20 newsgroups dataset).
 As feature extraction strategy, I extracted TF-IDF vectors of tokens.
+2. (02_SpamDetector_NLTK_ML) This study focus on building a binary classification model to detect which text messages are spam or not.
+As feature extraction strategy, I extracted TF-IDF vectors of tokens from lemmatisation.